Tag: museums

 VIII.
 Devotion and other British habits

-“I have no other but a woman’s reason; I think him so,
+“I have no other but a woman’s reason; I think him so, because I think him so.” — The Two Gentlemen of Verona (Translation: Feeling is its own form of faith.)

-“There’s language in her eye, her cheek, her lip.”
+“There’s language in her eye, her cheek, her lip.” — Troilus and Cressida (No translation necessary.)

 A stone’s throw from Orchard Street was the Princess Diana Memorial Garden — a modest town park with practical flowerbeds, nothing exotic — somewhere I used to sit at all hours of the day, cross-legged.
 Children ran in circles around the benches while parents unwrapped sandwiches, the ordinary rhythm of British weekends.
 It wasn’t the sort of place anyone photographed, which was what I liked about it.